atc1441/ZBS_Flasher/README.md

 Ardunio / C++ Library and interface to flash the ZBS243 / SEM9110 8051 Microcontroller

-The ZBS243 is an 8051 Zigbee Enabled SOC with 64KB of Flash and 1KB of EEPROM Like Infopage.
+The ZBS243 is an 8051 Zigbee Enabled SOC with 64KB of Flash and 1KB of EEPROM Like Infopage, 256Byte+8KB RAM is available.

 It is used in the Electronic Shelf Labels made by SOLUM and rebranded with the name SEM9110